zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the minimum value of the column.
+Calculates the minimum value of the column.

 **Parameter description**:

--   expr: Any types expect ‘Boolean’.
-If the value is NULL, this row is not involved in the calculation.
-If the keyword ‘distinct’ is specified, it indicates taking the minimum value of a unique value.
+-   exprAny types except ‘Boolean’.
+If the value is NULL, this row is not counted in the calculation.
+If the keyword ‘distinct’ is specified, it indicates using the minimum value of a unique value.
--   partition by \[col1, col2…\]: specified columns to use window function.
+-   partition by \[col1, col2…\]: Specifies columns to use window function.
--   order by \[col1\[asc|desc\], col2\[asc|desc:  if ‘order by’ clause is not specified, return the minimum value in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and return the minimum value from start row to current row in current window.
+-   order by \[col1\[asc|desc\], col2\[asc|desc: If ‘order by’ clause is not specified, return the minimum value in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and return the minimum value from start row to current row in the current window.

 **Return value**:

 the same type with ‘expr’.

-**Note:** If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+**Note:** If the keyword ‘distinct’ is specified, the ‘order by’ clause cannot be used.

 ## MEDIAN {#section_ebx_txz_vdb .section}